 Some women do not always have a bleed in their patch-free week.
 This is nothing to worry about if you have used the patch properly and have not taken any medication that could affect it.

-See your GP or nurse for advice if you are worried, or do a pregnancy test to check if you are pregnant.
+See your GP or local contraception clinic for advice if you are worried, or do a pregnancy test to check if you are pregnant.
 If you miss more than two bleeds, get medical advice.

 Who can use the patch